FY27 Annual Goals

 - Support 3+ grantees to collect longer-term income data from their participants

-- Launch a formal funder advisory service
+- Launch a formal funder advisory service by:

 - Providing fee-for-service ROI modeling for 2+ funders